 Here's a list of 14 tips to get your broadband into better shape...

 First things first.
 Before looking for ways to increase your connection speed (aside from switching) it’s important to know the maximum speed your line is capable of to begin with.
-It shouldn’t be hard to find out this information, as usually your provider will have informed you of the maximum speed capability when you signed up.
+It shouldn’t be hard to find out this information, as usually your provider will have informed you of the maximum speed available when you signed up.

-For example, you might be familiar with phrases like “up to 100Mb speeds” etc. The key phrase here is “up to” because unfortunately, a lot of the time your connection might perform at speeds a lot lower than its full potential.
+For example, you might be familiar with phrases like “up to 100Mbps" etc. The key phrase here is “up to” because unfortunately, a lot of the time your connection might perform at speeds a lot lower than its full potential.
 There are many factors and potential barriers that can prevent your connection from reaching maximum speed and the rest of this article aims to help you to remove these barriers.

 Once you know your maximum possible speed, it’s time to test the average speed you are actually getting.
 You can do so using our Broadband Speed Test.
 Make sure that you do this test a few times, and at different times of the day, to make sure you are getting an accurate reflection of your average speed.
-Factors like peak traffic times, other people using the connection and so on, will slow your speeds at different times of the day.
+Factors like peak traffic times, other people using the connection and so on, will slow your speed at different times of the day.

 Although most broadband plans allow for “unlimited” data these days, it’s still worth checking to see what your provider’s policy is.